Iceland Gay Travel

 The Gay Travel Experience: Reykjavík, Iceland

-The gay locals in Iceland warmly welcomed me and my friends.
+The Iceland gay locals warmly welcomed me and my friends.
 Before arriving to this picturesque island, I could only imagine the Iceland I had seen in movies and read about online.
 The experience I had undeniably surpassed what I anticipated.

 Is Iceland LGBT-Friendly?

 No matter who you are or what your sexual orientation or gender is, rest assured you’ll be welcome in Iceland.

 Reykjavík, the nation’s capital city, is the center of Iceland gay life.
 You can find various LGBT venues tucked away in different corners of the beautiful and often snow-covered city.

 Gay Iceland: Hotels & Where to Stay